1997-3-10 last update, 1996-10-8 first day

 - VARIANTS: no

-- HISTORY: a revision of the New Zealand 1975 rules got
+- HISTORY: a revision of the New Zealand 1975 rules got situational super

-situational super ko together with iterative territory
+ko together with iterative territory definitions

 - PHILOSOPHY: simple and logical